 Dr. Erach Bharucha spoke on the need for awareness generation amongst the general public.
-The key issues facing the tourism industry, he said, were sustainable tourism management, ecodevelopment for local livelihoods, and education and interpretation for tourists.
-He also explained that ecotourism could only be taken up by involving local people in the management of Protected Areas.
+The key issues facing the tourism industry, he said, were sustainable tourism management, eco-development for local livelihoods, and education and interpretation for tourists.
+He also

 There is a need to make tourists experience a connection with nature - termed as 'connectedness to nature'.
 It can be done either through personalized guides or through interpretation centres.
-Many successful examples exist for the first option, where poachers have been transformed into guides and for the second option, the technology is available today to make sophisticated interpretation centres.
+Many successful examples exist for the first option, where poachers have been

 There is a need to answer several questions regarding the carrying capacity of an area that affect tourism, such as overburdened Protected Areas, increasingly tiger centric tourism, the ability to manage within the carrying capacity framework, and need to disperse tourist loads to satellite destinations.
 Ecotourism interventions require coordination of the Forest Department with the Tourism Department and the tour operators.
 It is also necessary to assess how the benefits accrued from these interventions reach the intended beneficiaries.